Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Evaluation

 \textbf{Suggestions for Improving Decision Models}: We asked the participants to offer suggestions for improving the decision models, ``\textit{What are your suggestions to improve the decision models?}''.
-Most participants believed that the decision models are sufficient for guiding the architecture design of quantum software systems, particularly in selecting appropriate architectural patterns and strategies.
+Most participants believed that the decision models are sufficient for guiding the architecture design of quantum software systems, particularly in selecting appropriate architecture patterns and strategies.
 They attributed this effectiveness to several factors: the presence of constraints on patterns, the necessary conditions that these patterns must fulfill, the trade-offs concerning QAs, and the influence of both patterns and strategies on these QAs.
-For instance, P13 mentioned that ''\textit{Yes, I believe all the models are very effective — especially for guiding optimization.
+For instance, P13 mentioned that \faComment ``\textit{Yes, I believe all the models are very effective, especially for guiding optimization.
 These models will be highly useful in practical quantum computing projects}''.
 Finally, participants also provided several suggestions.
 These include presenting patterns with code, measuring quantitative values for QAs, and using decision models in industrial quantum software projects.
 These suggestions address issues such as missing conditions, unclear \textit{complement} relations, duplicate patterns and strategies, bidirectional influence, and incorrect impact of patterns on QAs.
 We fixed these issues in the updated version of the decision models.
-For instance, one participant (P2) suggested that ``\textit{Providing a more detailed breakdown of potential trade-offs for each pattern could help users better understand their impact on performance, system stability, and resource utilization}''.
+For instance, one participant (P2) suggested that \faComment ``\textit{Providing a more detailed breakdown of potential trade-offs for each pattern could help users better understand their impact on performance, system stability, and resource utilization}''.
+We note that, to support grounded evaluation, all patterns and strategies in our study are derived from empirical evidence, including mined GitHub repositories, Stack Exchange discussions, and the systematic literature review.
+Additionally, a detailed document describing the architecture patterns and strategies, along with practical examples, was shared with participants prior to the interviews and discussed during the sessions.
+This ensured that practitioners assessed patterns and strategies based on concrete, real-world instances rather than abstract definitions.

-Practitioners generally found the decision models useful, with the Communication and Fault Tolerance models receiving the highest ratings for \textit{clarity} and \textit{ease of use}.
-However, decision models like Decomposition, Integration, and Optimization were seen as needing refinement, particularly in adapting to hardware constraints.
-Suggestions for improvement include clearer trade-off analysis and AI-based optimizations.
-These insights highlight the need for future research to enhance the adaptability and context-awareness of decision models, ensuring that they better support evolving quantum systems.